-Sometimes you need quiet games in the classroom.
+You always want to have fun teaching.
+But sometimes you need quiet games in the classroom.
 Maybe the weather has pushed recess indoors.
 Maybe your students need to let loose to help them refocus.
-Whatever the case may be, here are 5 quiet games that you can play with your students.
+Whatever the case may be, here are 5 quiet games that you can play with your students while still managing your classroom.

 Whisper a message to one of your students.
 That student should whisper the message to the next student who whispers it to the next student.
 The message should continue to get passed around the room in this manner.
 When it reaches the last student, he or she should announce the message for the entire class.
 Was it the same message that you whispered at the beginning?
 Have students take turns coming up with the message.
 If you have a large class, you could also divide the class into several groups, too.